I Felt an Energy. A Green Energy.

 It was nearing summer’s end, late in the day, when I first drove down Sears Island’s long, narrow causeway in my little car and began my journey onto the island.

-As I walked up the rather long hill, I began thinking that the trek was a lot like the fight to protect the island.
-Eventually the road leveled, then turned to dirt.
-But nothing prepared me for what followed: I came upon a meadow clearing, sun streaming onto the surrounding trees like a giant spotlight, as if the trees were a cathedral shining against the blue.
+I began walking up the rather long hill, which eventually leveled, until the road turned to dirt and I came upon a meadow clearing, sun streaming onto the surrounding trees as if they were a cathedral shining against the blue.

 I felt an energy.
-Yes, a green energy flowing into my senses with an almost heavenly sensation.
+A an almost heavenly green energy flowing into my senses.
 I was the only one around, but I somehow felt one with all creation.
-The fact that such a place as Sears Island exists is somewhat of a miracle in itself.
+That such a place as Sears Island exists is somewhat of a miracle in itself.

 I continued on, filled with fresh air and sunshine, to a large rock, and stopped to climb it.
 Atop the boulder, in silence broken only by birds and insects, a sense of calm filled my soul.